-The bus to Lavrio stops at the same place where we disembarked.
+The bus from Markopoulo to Lavrio departs from the same place where we disembarked the bus from the airport.
 The journey to Lavrio takes about 45 minutes and the journey takes us through a couple of pleasant towns.
 It’s so good to be in the sunshine!

-Eventually it is time to walk to the port.
-It felt a bit of a trek in the midday heat.
+Eventually it is time to walk to the port which felt like a bit of a trek in the midday heat.

 The Marmari Express eventually arrives.
 The activity is a fraction of the scale that you would see at Piraeus but still a great place to people watch – meeting and greeting or saying goodbye.

 We go out to the small deck.
-What would have been a really pleasant journey was somewhat marred by the most horrendous display of dog barking I have ever seen.
-There must have been about 10 dogs on deck all snarling and snapping at each other – the noise was unrelentless!
+What would have been a really pleasant journey was somewhat marred by the most horrendous display of dog-barking I have ever seen.
+There must have been about 10 dogs on deck all snarling and snapping at each other – the noise was relentless!
 Thank heavens it was a short trip!
 (Since when did the Greeks become such animal lovers?
 Or are they security dogs?
 Not sure)